icicleio/docs/docs/api/concurrent.md

 ```

 Creates a new thread and immediately starts it.
 All arguments following the function to invoke in the thread will be copied and passed as parameters to the function to invoke.

+`$function`
+:   The function to invoke inside the new thread.

+`...$args`
+:   Arguments to pass to `$function`.

+!!! warning
+    Due to the underlying process of passing a closure to another thread, using a closure for `$function` that [imports variables](http://php.net/manual/en/functions.anonymous.php#example-195) from a scope in the parent thread can cause malformed internal pointers.
+Attempting to pass such a function will result in an `InvalidArgumentError` being thrown.

 Example: